 With a family income benefit rider, your beneficiaries can receive the policy’s death benefit as monthly income.
 Often, the rider benefit is set up so that the monthly benefit is equal to the insured’s monthly income.

-This rider may also enable you to specify the amount of time you want your family to receive monthly income.
+This rider may also enable you to specify the amount of time you want your family to receive a monthly income.
 Younger insureds will want that coverage period to last longer.

 This rider is often selected by people who are the sole income earners in their households.
 It’s also useful in situations where survivors may not have the financial acumen to handle a large, lump-sum death benefit.